Conflux-Chain/CIPs/CIPs/cip-###.md

 - Prophecy: Make predictions and cast them into tpNFT with time proof ability, as proof of personal ability, or as a certificate for receiving bonuses.
 - Identity: Participating in a series of on-chain behaviors through tpNFT, including the prophecy mentioned in the previous point, revolves around tpNFT's timestamp proof, which has become a natural proof of identity.
 - Legacy: Binding assets to a tpNFT, others can receive part or all of the assets by submitting the preimage of encryption parameter(Hash or HashTree).
 We have another EIP to solve the front-running attacks.
-- Dynamic NFT: With tpNFT, we only need a little improvement than can get a brand new type of NFT which state on the chain will automatically change over time without consuming any gas fees.
+- Dynamic NFT: With tpNFT, we only need a little improvement then can get a brand new type of NFT which state on the chain will automatically change over time without consuming any gas fees.
 Such features can open up new areas for games, installation art, financial contracts, and so on.

 Summarize: From a philosophical point of view, The NFT of the ERC721 standard is mainly used to anchor and map things related to space, while tpNFT is used for related to time.